What is Net Cash?

-When evaluating a company’s financial well being, its ability to generate cash and cash equivalents is extremely important.
-To be explained further, if a company owns high net assets but a very small amount of cash or cash equivalents, it can be considered as a company that is relatively illiquid.
+When evaluating a company’s financial well-being, its ability to generate cash and cash equivalents is extremely important.
+If a company owns many capital assets but a very small amount of cash or cash equivalents, it can be considered as a company that is relatively illiquid.
 It is important for investors to analyze because it can allow you to compare its cash with current liabilities and determine whether the company can pay its bills.

-However, it’s important to note that a company should not hold too much cash as it is vital to its success that its finances are managed and distributed appropriately and equally.
+However, it’s important to note that a company should not hold too much cash as it is vital to its success that most of its assets are generating income rather than sitting dormant.
 It is important to understand that net cash cannot be used interchangeably with net cash flow.
 The net cash flow of a company is calculated by subtracting all operation, financial, and capital dues from the cash earned by the company.

 Cash & Cash Equivalents